jules2689/trudeau/trudeau/2020-04-17/q_a.md

 **Prime Minister JustinTrudeau**:
 We've looked at the need for many more tests.
-We see that testing has been key part of controlling  not just knowing who has -- who has developed  can pass it on, but actually being able to control the spread through contact tracing and through isolation and  testing is a key part of it.
+We see that testing has been key part of controlling  not just knowing who has -- WHO has developed  can pass it on, but actually being able to control the spread through contact tracing and through isolation and  testing is a key part of it.
 We need to continue to ramp up our testing capacities and we need to do a better job of coordinating on testing methodology and approaches across the provinces, so that we can have a better vision of what is exactly happening.
 But testing certainly needs to increase as we move forward.
 Fortunately, it is increasing as we move forward.